rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.11.0 =
+WebP Express can now alter HTML to either point to webp images directly or by using the picture tag syntax.
+Also, non-existing webp-files can be converted upon request (means you can reference the converted webp files before they are actually converted!)

 = 0.10.0 =
 WebP Express can now be used in conjunction with Cache Enabler and ShortPixel.
 Also introduced "Operation modes" in order to keep setting screens simple but still allow tweaking.